Burntisland's Churches - Part 5

 Patronage was abolished in 1874.
 The Free Church and the United Presbyterian Church united in 1900 to form the United Free Church, which itself united with the Church of Scotland in 1929.
 But with each union, there was a significant minority who stayed outside and who continued to bear the name of their original church, demonstrating that their independence stemmed from more than simply the issue of patronage.
 Nowhere is this more clearly demonstrated than here in Burntisland, where we have the Erskine congregation of the United Free Church.

-quite remarkable, and Burntisland's part in the first secession
+is quite remarkable, and Burntisland's part in the first secession is

-is told in the accompanying article.
-A later article will
+told in the accompanying article.
+A later article will cover